8 great places to eat in the Hunter Valley

 Muse Kitchen, Pokolbin

 For some chefs, running one of the Hunter's best restaurants would be enough of a challenge.
 Troy Rhoades-Brown, however, likes to stretch himself.
-His second outlet, Muse Restaurant at Keith Tulloch Wine, offers more casual dishes without skimping on superb ingredients.
+His second outlet, Muse Kitchen at Keith Tulloch Wine, offers more casual dishes without skimping on superb ingredients.
 For those who are feeling hungry, the Wagyu beef pie – designed to be shared by two people – hits the spot.
 For a light bite, you can't go past the smoked pork hock and gruyere cheese toastie.

 Circa 1876, Pokolbin